Your clipboard, your devices.

 Private by default

-Static linking, native UI, a few megabytes in size.
+Static linking, native UI, a couple of megabytes in size.
 No giant frameworks, trackers, or telemetry.
-Just like this website.

 Clipp on Windows showing network settings, a fingerprint, and connected peers.